-Have you heard about the Association for Counselors and Educators in Government?
-ACEG was developed in an effort to reach out to governmental workers operating in Federal, State, and Local agencies.
+Have you heard about the Military and Government Counseling Association?
+MGCA was developed in an effort to reach out to governmental workers operating in Federal, State, and Local agencies.
 Their aim was to enhance their American Counseling Association (ACA) membership and allow for more networking opportunities.
-Additionally, the development of ACEG ensured that counselors and educators in government were included within ACA.
+Additionally, the development of MGCA ensured that counselors and educators in government were included within ACA.

 A Brief History

 MECA was originally formed to encourage and deliver meaningful guidance, counseling and educational programs to all members of the Armed Services, to include Veterans, their dependents, and Armed Services civilian employees.
 During its tenure, MECA expanded its reach to encompass all governmental counselors and educators and in 1994, it changed its name to the Association for Counselors and Educators in Government.
-With the increase in military members and veterans needing services following 9-11, ACEG is now expanding its membership outside of government agencies to include mental health professionals in a wide variety of settings.
+With the increase in military members and veterans needing services following 9-11, the name was again changed in 2015 to the Military and Government Counseling Association (MGCA).
+MGCA is now expanding its membership outside of government agencies to include mental health professionals in a wide variety of settings.

 - to encourage, deliver, and participate in meaningful guidance, counseling, and educational programs for all members of the Armed Services and their families, whether active duty or retired; civilian employee of the Department of Defense; and employees of other government agencies.

 - to encourage, develop, facilitate, and promote professional development activities for administrators, counselors, and educators working with such populations.